garance-buricatu/User-Level-Thread-Library/README.md

 first-come-first-serve (FCFS) thread scheduler.
 The threading library will have two executors – these are kernel-level threads that run the user-level threads. <br/>
 1. One executor is dedicated to running compute tasks
-1. executor is dedicated for input-output tasks.</br>
+1. One executor is dedicated for input-output tasks.
 The user-level threads are responsible for running tasks.
 The tasks are C functions.
 Your threading library is expected to at least run the tasks we provide as part of this assignment.
 A task is run by the scheduler until it completes or yields.
 The tasks we provide here do not complete (i.e., they